 This is the same principle that makes in-app optimization so powerful: If you define your “audience” to be the big-spenders of your audience, and then tell Google to find more big spenders, you’ll generate far more ROAS than if you just told Google to find you more people who will install your app.

 The big idea behind audiences now is the intent.
 Keywords were the original way Google interpreted intent.
 Then Facebook showed us that audiences and interest data could sometimes be more effective at determining intent than keywords were.
 Now Google is stepping up here.

 Have you been structuring your Google App campaigns with dozens, maybe even hundreds of campaigns?
 If so, it’s time to stop.
-Advertisers will be able to set up multiple ad groups in the same campaign and tailor the assets in each ad group around a different “theme” or message for different customers.
+Advertisers will be able to set up multiple ad groups in the same campaign.
+Also, tailor the assets in each ad group around a different “theme” or message for different customers.
 This lets advertisers customize their messaging for different customers.
 And, of course, it means you don’t need to manage so many campaigns.

-Note that this move echoes what Facebook did last February with their “best practices” update.
+Note that this move echoes what Facebook did last February with its “best practices” update.
 Before February 2018, we optimized our clients’ Facebook advertising accounts by running hundreds, sometimes thousands of campaigns.
 The best practices update changed that.
 Suddenly campaigns worked better if there were fewer of them within one account, resulting in less overlap between campaigns.
 Effectively, this meant that humans had to step back and let the machines (aka machine learning) do more of the day-to-day campaign management.

 A Media Library provides the ability to manage images, GIFs, and videos for Google Ads accounts.
 Media assets in the library can be used across App Campaigns.
 They can also be reused in multiple creatives, eliminating the need to upload the same asset multiple times.